What the Acquidex Score means — and what it doesn't.

 Learn MoreStrong Deal — Score 82 (Verified)

-A 12-year regional HVAC service business. $1.85M ask against $560k normalized SDE — a 3.3x multiple that sits at the lower end of industry fundamentals.
-Fundability is strong: normalized DSCR comes in at 1.7x against a 1.25x lender floor, with $185k of cushion.
-Transferability is the strongest pillar — three full-time technicians on payroll, a documented dispatch system, no single customer above 8% of revenue, and an owner who's already stepped back to 25 hours a week with a working manager in place.
+A 12-year regional HVAC service business. $1.85M ask against $560k normalized SDE — a 3.3x multiple at the lower end of industry fundamentals.
+Debt coverage signals are strong, with meaningful cushion above typical lender thresholds.
+Transferability is the strongest pillar — three full-time technicians on payroll, a documented dispatch system, no single customer above 8% of revenue, and an owner who has already stepped back with a working manager in place.
 Earnings quality is clean: $42k of add-backs, all defensible against tax returns.
-The verdict: this deal looks like exactly what it claims to be.
-A buyer's diligence should focus on confirming the manager will stay and validating the customer renewal pipeline — not on rescuing the underlying numbers.
+The score reflects strong alignment between the listing's stated fundamentals and the structural indicators.
+Remaining review would typically center on operational continuity — manager transition and customer renewal pipeline — rather than the underlying numbers.

 06 — Scope & Limits